WICG/attribution-reporting-api/private_histograms_mpc.md

 *   We will never generate fake records that aren’t present in the input
 *   The input records will not follow any particular distribution

 Practically, this would entail something like sampling Geo(p) records _per raw input record_ to provide similar one-sided DP bounds on the count of any one aggkey with record count > 0.
 Of course, this comes at a greater communication cost that scales with the size of the input rather than the size of the domain.
+It also might entail some changes to the protocol to ensure that helpers adding fake records can successfully add their fake shares at the end.

  The [attack](#attacks-against-this-protocol) in the original protocol should be fully mitigated by the internal DP on the counts achieved with this refinement.
 Although we don't achieve internal DP on presence/absence of a particular AggID, the original attacks against the protocol are all predicated on the attacker inserting known records to recover the AggID -> aggkey mapping.
 If the attacker does not have one of these "fingerprinted" records, then the PRF should provide sufficient privacy for presence/absence.